 - Pot with a drainage hole

-- Succulent potting soil
+- Succulent potting soil mix

-How to save your snake plant from root rot:
+How to save your snake plant from root rot

 - Tip your snake plant on its side, if possible, and gently pry it loose from its pot.